Office of Admissions

 Applicants who pass the audition and have been accepted by the Admissions Review Committee into the BFA, BM programs or Undergraduate Arts Certificate will be notified by letter of their acceptance.

 The University of North Carolina School of the Arts (UNCSA) places students recommended for acceptance on a wait list when enrollment capacity has been reached at the art school of the student’s choice.
-Students placed on waiting lists must be processed for admission by Undergraduate Academics and Student Life.
 If they need financial assistance, students should follow financial aid application procedures as indicated by the Office of Student Financial Aid.
-Students on the wait list will be notified by individual schools at UNCSA when an opening becomes available.
-UNCSA recommends that students on the wait list keep in contact with their arts school to check on the status of their enrollment.
-When an opening becomes available a student will be notified by the appropriate arts school and have seven days to make a deposit to secure the enrollment.
-An official letter of acceptance from the Office of Admissions will follow.
+Students on the wait list will be notified by the Office of Admissions with an official letter of acceptance if an opening becomes available.
 At the time their admissions status changes, students should contact the Office of Student Financial Aid to discuss their financial aid status.
 Wait lists will be in effect until the start of classes.